Homykaze/Homykaze/README.md

 ## Hello, I'm Egor!
 Full Stack developer.
 ### About me
-Completed degree in mechanical engineering and automation, but decided to switch to IT.
-Did extensive elective coursework in computer science and programming.
+Completed a degree in Mechanical Engineering and Automation, but did extensive elective coursework in programming and computer science, so here are the tools that I use:
-Full Stack development turned out to be quite a fun domain, which I currently study and work on daily. **Here are the technologies and languages I use:**
 #### Full Stack Development
 ![HTML5](images/html.png)
 ![CSS3](images/css.png)